albusfangautonomy/control_notes/notes/frequency-response.md

 To estimate time margins for highly non-linear systems, ie. systems that can't be approximated well with a linear model, add a Delay Margin block and estimate the Margin.

 If the system design doesn't have a satisfactory delay margin, either design a slower controller or try to eliminate the delays from source.

+## Delay Margin
+Unexpected time delays can degrade system performance, and even cause instability when delay is high.